Medically reviewed by Kristin Hall, FNP

 Some are sold as over-the-counter products, while others are only available with a prescription from a healthcare provider.

-One of the most popular and effective anti-aging and wrinkle prevention treatments available on the market is tretinoin.
+One of the most popular and effective anti-aging and wrinkle treatments available at the moment is tretinoin, a topical retinoid.

-Carried out over the course of six months, this study involved the use of 0.05% tretinoin as a treatment for photodamaged facial skin.
 Participants were divided into two groups.
-One group received the 0.05% tretinoin cream, while the other received a non-therapeutic placebo.
+One group received 0.05% tretinoin cream, while the other received a non-therapeutic placebo.

 After six months, the people in the tretinoin group experienced significant improvements in “fine wrinkling, coarse wrinkling, sallowness, looseness, and hyperpigmentation.”
 The tretinoin group also had a smoother skin surface topography, indicating a reversal of some signs of aging.

-After 24 weeks, 79% of the study participants given .05% tretinoin showed “overall improvement in photodamaged skin,” compared to just 48% of people given the vehicle.
-Tretinoin users also showed improvements in “fine wrinkling, mottled hyperpigmentation, roughness, and laxity.”
+After 24 weeks, 79 percent of the study participants given the 0.05% cream tretinoin displayed improvements in photodamaged skin, compared to 48 percent of people given the vehicle.

-Interestingly, this study also found that the weakest .001% tretinoin cream produced no changes when compared to the non-therapeutic vehicle.
+Interestingly, this study also found that the weaker 0.001% tretinoin cream produced no changes when compared to the non-therapeutic vehicle.

 This large-scale study into topical tretinoin involved 296 people with some level of photodamage to their skin.